HSBNE-Archive/Policy/Rules/Rules.md

     1. The management committee must ensure the association has a common seal.
     2. The common seal must be—

-        a.  kept securely by the management committee; and
+        1.  kept securely by the management committee; and
-        b.  used only under the authority of the management committee.
+        2.  used only under the authority of the management committee.

     3. Each instrument to which the seal is attached must be signed by a member of the management committee and countersigned by—

-        a.  the secretary; or
+        1.  the secretary; or
-        b.  another member of the management committee; or
+        2.  another member of the management committee; or
-        c.  someone authorised by the management committee.
+        3.  someone authorised by the management committee.

 45. #### Funds and accounts